 The observed incidence of anti-drug antibodies is highly dependent on the sensitivity and specificity of the assay.
-Differences in assay methods preclude meaningful comparisons of the incidence of anti-drug antibodies in the studies described below with the incidence of anti-drug antibodies, including those of trastuzumab or of other trastuzumab products.
+Differences in assay methods preclude meaningful comparisons of the incidence of anti-drug antibodies in the studies described below with the incidence of anti-drug antibodies in other studies, including those of trastuzumab or of other trastuzumab products.